-Peru: The Vampire of Pisco
+Peru: Vampire of Pisco

-Brazil: An Amazon Shapeshifting Monster
+Brazil: Morphing Monster

-Lured by the dancing at local festivities, an encantado morphs into a seductive human-like figure whose superior musical talent and beauty is irresistible to their unsuspecting human prey.
-Once bewitched under the spell of the encantado, the victim is kidnapped and never seen again.
+Lured by the dancing at local festivities, an Encantado morphs into a seductive human-like figure whose superior musical talent and beauty is irresistible to their unsuspecting human prey.
+Once bewitched under the spell of the Encantado, the victim is kidnapped and never seen again.

 The Recoleta Cemetery in Buenos Aires is the red carpet for Argentina’s deceased.
-Today visitors can check out the graves of notable people, such as Eva Peron, Nobel Prize winners and former presidents of Argentina.
-Among Recoleta´s endless rows of marble mausoleums and crucifixes is the grave of Rufina Cambaceres, a young girl that is said to be buried alive.
+Today visitors can visit the graves of notable people, such as Eva Peron, Nobel Prize winners, and former presidents of Argentina.
+Among Recoleta’s endless rows of marble mausoleums and crucifixes is the grave of Rufina Cambaceres.
+Rufina was born into a wealthy family and enjoyed life as a Buenos Aires socialite, which came to a tragic end in 1902 when she suddenly collapsed.
+She is said to have been buried alive.

-A few days after Rufina’s funeral a cemetery worker noticed that her coffin had been moved within the crypt and the lid was broken in several places.
-When he opened the coffin he found several scratch marks inside.
+As the legend goes, all three doctors pronounced Rufina dead at the age of 19.
+Her body was placed in a coffin and sealed in her mausoleum.
+A few days after Rufina’s funeral, a cemetery worker noticed that her coffin had moved within the crypt, and the lid broke in several places.
+When he opened the coffin, he found several scratch marks inside.
 Having been mistakenly pronounced dead, young Rufina woke up in her coffin and tried to break free, but eventually suffocated to death.